styled-system/styled-system/packages/typography/README.md

 # @styled-system/typography

-Add typographic styles to child elements using styled-system and themes - perfect for MDX or markdown content
+Add typographic styles to child elements using styled-system theme primitives – intended for MDX or markdown content

 **EXPERIMENTAL/WIP**